saladmachine/portable-wireless-ide/README.md

-# Portable Wireless Development Platform
+# Pico Control

+## Pico Control: The hardware is optional
+Ditch the wires and give your Pico project a wireless control panel.
+Pico Control turns your Pico W into a Wi-Fi hotspot, letting you build a custom interface you can access from any browser, on any device.
+No internet or app install required.

-Transform any smartphone or tablet into a powerful interface for embedded systems development and field instrumentation.
+Transform any smartphone, tablet, or laptop into a powerful interface for embedded systems development and field instrumentation.
 This revolutionary platform eliminates expensive displays, connectors, and keyboards by leveraging the sophisticated computing device you already carry in your pocket.

 ## The Problem We Solve